Yusen-Peng/File-Format-Testing/README.md

    a configuration file will be generated.
 Otherwise, the benchmark will be run with all `.yaml` configuration files found in the directory.
 The benchmark will test each file format 5 times, but this can be modified by changing the `num_trials` variable in the `runner.py` file.

-Note: Both the CSV files and the Plots can be found under the generated `datasets_test/data/` folder after the benchmark is run.